Have a yarnToolbox Meetings

 Flat out like a lizard drinkin’?

 You know you have to have meetings with your workers, but what do you talk about?
 Why do you have to write it all down?
 Who has time for that!

-We can help – we have developed a service to help you have a yarn with your workers every week on heaps of topics and keep a record of it (because lets face it, everything needs to be recorded for maximum butt coverage).
+We can help – we have written a huge variety of toolbox talks to help you have a yarn with your workers.
+We’ve covered heaps of topics and written them up on a toolbox form so you can easily keep a record of it (because lets face it, everything needs to be recorded for maximum butt coverage).